albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 ---

-# Is this a Silver Bullet?
+# Is This a Silver Bullet?

 No!!

-We can always store the password in a language primitive, such as `String`, and then print this variable as many times we want to
+We could always store the password in a language primitive, such as `String`, and then print this variable as many times we want to .

 ```kotlin
 val credentials = Credentials(Username("a"), Password("b"))